stanekTM/PCB_Elegance/README.md

 Translations in "CZ" will by no means go with the original version from http://www.pcbelegance.org

 # For developers
-For developers: Lines of code are sometimes commented in "EN" and otherwise in "CZ".
+Lines of code are sometimes commented in "EN" and otherwise in "CZ".
 I did it solely for myself and for pleasure.
 I'm sorry if you want to improve this version further.
 Maybe I'll get better next time :)